-This course explores the nature of work environments.
+This course explores the nature of traditional and non-traditional work environments.
 The meaning and culture of work and worker communication, motivation, job satisfaction, performance appraisal, and group dynamics are investigated.

 PSYL2001 Industrial and Consumer Psychology 42.0 Hours

 This course investigates how psychological principles and theories inform the world of advertising and marketing.
 Students also explore how and why consumer markets are segmented and the impact of consumer behaviour on the environment.